deckhouse/virtualization/docs/USER_GUIDE.md

 ![](./images/livemigration-example.png)

-Example of performing migration of the same virtual machine using the `--force` flag of the `d8 v evict` command (which enables the AutoConverge mechanism): here you can clearly see that the CPU frequency decreases step by step to reduce the memory change rate.
+Example of performing migration of the same virtual machine using the `--force` flag of the `d8 v migrate` command (which enables the AutoConverge mechanism): here you can clearly see that the CPU frequency decreases step by step to reduce the memory change rate.

 ![](./images/livemigration-example-autoconverge.png)